ansys/pymapdl/README.rst

 Tests
 -----

-Test installation with the following from Python
+Test installation with the following

 .. code:: python